cosmos/sdk-tutorials/README.md

       - title: Mandatory Quiz
         url: /course-ida/quiz-week1.html
         order: 19
-  - title: Running Your Own Cosmos Chain - Part 1
+  - title: Run Your Own Cosmos Chain - Part 1
     description: In Week 2, you'll discover how to run a node and learn how to build your own chain by following an example implementation of a checkers blockchain.
     number: 2
     url: /course-ida/landingpages/week2-lp.html
     submodules:
-      - title: Running Your Own Cosmos Chain - Part 1
+      - title: Run Your Own Cosmos Chain - Part 1
         description: Run a chain for the first time
         url: /course-ida/landingpages/week2-lp.html
         order: 0